 CMDB and DevOps: the Pitfalls

-The ideas and principles guiding the DevOps concept are indeed noble.
-Bridging the gap between the development and operations arms of an organization is of immense benefit.
-It has been credited for the creation of dynamic, fortified, and functional systems, characterized by adaptability second to none, with a clearly stated agenda: the improvement of service delivery.
+The ideas and principles guiding DevOps are noble.
+Bridging the gap between development and operations in IT has been of immense benefit.
+DevOps has helped us create dynamic, fortified, and functional systems, characterized by adaptability second to none, with a clear outcome: the improvement of service delivery.
 Emphasizing collaboration and cooperation between the two often opposing groups is guaranteed to bolster quality of products, as each will be a result of an intricate blend of ingenious ideas.
-A marriage of operational and developmental concepts will, in many ways, ease the development of systems, leading to plausible SDLCs and the most effective of ALM policies.
-However innovative and successful the policy may be, there are some underlying shortcomings; some so major they might render DevOps redundant in the near future.
-It is always prudent to examine the weaknesses of a concept, as it is only after the exposition of such shortfalls can the true value be determined.

 The integration of development and operations is limited with regard to its areas of application.
 It is highly likely that its impact will be considerably watered down in the future, in light of conventional core operations.
 It goes against organizational culture; which advocates for the separation of responsibilities, bringing together these two essential functions into one complex methodology.
 Furthermore, the way in which the vast majority interprets the concept is a major problem, exposing its applicability to a host of risks.
 DevOps, with regards to system development, advocates for the refining of the ITIL set of practices, with a view to the creation of superior systems.
 Two schools of thought exist: one proposing means and ways of interacting with a DevOps agenda, and the hoi polloi, with misguided postulations of an end to ITIL with the advent of DevOps.
 This poses a new front for the manifestation of conflict, with those advocating for a strict top-down structure of development, pitted against those proposing a baseline oriented structure.